jmccann917/Jamiemccann/blog.md

 title: Ashes & Ink
 ---

-Welcome to **Ashes & Ink**, where the fire doesn’t stop at fiction.
+Welcome to **Ashes & Ink** — where stories burn slow and love leaves a scar.